RU09342/lab-6taking-control-over-your-embedded-life-lonnie-jake/Open Loop Systems/README.md

     return pwm;
 }
 ```

 UART implemented by William Goh from TI.

 This code takes in a PWM over UART and sets the PWM pin to a set duty cycle.
 This duty cycle relates to a fan speed that was determined by our system modeling below.

 ## Circuit

-The circuit that was used for this open loop.
+The circuit that was used for this open loop:

 ![circuit](https://raw.githubusercontent.com/RU09342/lab-6taking-control-over-your-embedded-life-lonnie-jake/master/Open%20Loop%20Systems/pictures/circuit%20diagram.PNG)

 ![circuitirl](https://raw.githubusercontent.com/RU09342/lab-6taking-control-over-your-embedded-life-lonnie-jake/master/Open%20Loop%20Systems/pictures/20171118_205649.jpg)

 ## System Modeling
 Lonnie iterated through PWM cycles 10% at a time, (0%, 10%, 20%, 30%...) and measured the steady state ADC reading and actual temperature of the regulator package using a thermocouple.
 Once everything was tested he graphed the data in excel to get us an equation for each variable.

 ![table](https://raw.githubusercontent.com/RU09342/lab-6taking-control-over-your-embedded-life-lonnie-jake/master/Open%20Loop%20Systems/pictures/table.PNG)

 ![tempvspwm](https://raw.githubusercontent.com/RU09342/lab-6taking-control-over-your-embedded-life-lonnie-jake/master/Open%20Loop%20Systems/pictures/temperaturevspwm.PNG)

 ![adcvstemp](https://raw.githubusercontent.com/RU09342/lab-6taking-control-over-your-embedded-life-lonnie-jake/master/Open%20Loop%20Systems/pictures/adcvstemperature.PNG)

 We used the equation given by these two graphs to make a function called "tempToPWM" to take in a target temperature over UART, and set the correct fan speed based on the trendline.